 Multivariate Data Integration Using R Methods and Applications with the mixOmics Package

 Glycome Informatics Methods and Applications

-Computational Genomics with R provides a starting point for beginners of genomic data analysis and also guides the more advanced practitioners to sophisticated data analysis techniques in genomics.
-The book covers topics from R programming to machine learning and statistics to the latest genomic ...
+Computational Genomics with R provides a starting point for beginners in genomic data analysis and also guides more advanced practitioners to sophisticated data analysis techniques in genomics.
+The book covers topics from R programming, to machine learning and statistics, to the latest genomic data...

 In biological research, the amount of data available to researchers has increased so much over recent years, it is becoming increasingly difficult to understand the current state of the art without some experience and understanding of data analytics and bioinformatics.
 An Introduction to ...

 Analyzing high-dimensional gene expression and DNA methylation data with R is the first practical book that shows a ``pipeline" of analytical methods with concrete examples starting from raw gene expression and DNA methylation data at the genome scale.
 Methods on quality control, data ...

 By Kiyoko F. Aoki-Kinoshita